The Legendary Blind Michael Havelin

 Michael (as he was known in his formative years), grew up in Yonkers, New York, in the heart of the Hudson River Delta.
 In his late teens, he discovered the Prestige Bluesville album series which featured blues greats such as the Reverend Gary Davis, Sidney Maiden and K.C.
 Douglas, and Arhoolie records with people like Mance Lipscomb.
 It was a magical turning point.
 He found a musical base and started trying to play "the blues."
 This was tough for a middle class white kid.

 In his early 20s, Michael became a ne'er-do-well rock musician based in Albany, New York.
-After four years of frustration in the music business and the loss of a magical guitar and one of his primary musical partners, Michael quit musicianin' and went off to photography school in Rochester, New York.
+After four years as leader of The Bougalieu (pronounced "Boo-ga-loo"), frustration in the music business, the loss of a magical guitar and one of his primary musical partners, Michael quit musicianin' and went off to photography school in Rochester, New York.
 "The music was the best it had ever been, but the dream had died."

 It was in Rochester that Michael met Son House, the legendary Mississippi bluesman who was a seminal influence on many famous blues figures, people like Muddy Waters and Robert Johnson.
 "We were gathering material for a documentary film on Son, but it never quite got made."
 Nonetheless, Michael spent many hours with the old bluesman.
 "He loved my little National, and I'd play harp along with him and watch his hands.
 He didn't know it, but he taught me lots about what it meant to play blues."